BioThinkLab/CRESCENT/README.md

 The final output is a tsv file, each row is a potential CNV segment, the 3 columns contains basic information of each segment, including the chromosome it belongs to and the start, end point of it.

-The confidence data will be saved in `/Main_pack/run/bin_with_case_amp`or`/Main_pack/run/bin_with_case_del` depending on mutation type, the confidence of each bin is saved in the last column "prob", which means the confidence of this bin being contained in a CNV segments.
+If you need more detailed result for further manual analysis, the confidence data are saved in `/Main_pack/run/bin_with_case_amp/<name_of_input_directory>`or`/Main_pack/run/bin_with_case_del/<name_of_input_directory>` depending on mutation type, the confidence of each bin is saved in the last column "prob", which means the confidence of this bin being contained in a CNV segments.
 You can visualization the confidence data and the heatmap of copy number across a single chromosome using `/Main_pack/visualization/dataset_check.py`.

-* after changing parameter above, run `run.py` and it will go automatically.
-The final result will be in `/Main_pack/run/result`
  ## C++ Compilation (Auto & Manual)

 This project includes an automatic C++ compilation step.